obestwalter/i3configger/examples/README.md

 ## [schemes](4-schemes)

 Files following `<key>.<value>.conf` signal that only one of them should be integrated and you can switch between them.
 One of them will always be included (alphabetically first one on initialization).

+In this example there is also a `.message.json` which usually should not be committed as it contains volatile state.
+This is to demonstrate how messages play into the build behaviour.